Dreamvention/inky-premailer/README.md

 echo $email;
 ```
 ### Inky templating Language
 It's really an awesome thing what ZURB Foundation guys have done with inky.
-Instead of counting all thos td's and tr's you now have a dosen of tags and a clean markup.
+Instead of counting all those td's and tr's you now have a dosen of tags and a clean markup.

 This is HTML that an email uses to be responsive.
 Madness, right.
 ```html